VeronikaRuliskova/help/docs/message-personalization.md

 2. Unwrap Personalize menu under the typing window
 3. Use any of the available variables in this menu in order to personalize your campaign.
 The personalize menu has two parts.
 The upper one represents contact information of your recipients.
 It shows only those variables you have data for.
 The lower one represents your personal information.
 You can include both of them in your personalization

 `Please note that if you lack any data for the selected recipient variables, the recipient who you lack the data for will receive a message without the selected variable.
 In other words, if you want to write a message “Dear <first_name>, I want to…“, and you filled the first name for only 50% of the recipients, the variable <first_name> will be empty for 50% of your recipients.
-Therefore half of your recipients will receive the message “Dear , I want to…“.`
+Therefore half of your recipients will receive message “Dear , I want to…“.`

 >-	If you lack any data for a variable you would like to use, you can hover over the variable and click "Set default variable for x% contacts."
 Now enter a default value for the selected variable.
 This default value will be used instead of an empty space.